 The Committee are responsible for the strategic management of the organisation and delivery of our charitable objectives.
 Our trustees are not paid and they all hold voluntary posts.
 Our board is made up of very experienced and talented people, many of whom have a direct personal understanding of Primary Ciliary Dyskinesia.

-Fiona Copeland is the Chairman of the PCD Family Support Group and is Mum to two boys with PCD.
+Fiona Copeland is the Chairman of the PCD Family Support Group and is Mum to two adult sons with PCD.
 Fiona spent many years working in the banking industry but now is a project management consultant.
 She is also the Patient Representative for Chronic Supparative Lung Diseases for the BRU CSLD Consortium part of the NIHR Biomedical Research Unit, Royal Brompton Hospital London and is the patient representative for the European Respiratory Society.
 Her interests include travelling, theatre, running (slowly!), motor racing, rugby and watching her boys do sport.

 Myra Tipping is the Secretary of the PCD Family Support Group and has PCD herself.
 Myra has held this position since 2006.
 Her husband Gary is also on the committee.
 She used to work as a teacher and her hobbies include bridge, yoga, sewing, literature, theatre, music and film.